sophia-moore/Moore-Thesis/README.md

 ## Task construction

-For detailed information surrounding construction of the SARA dataset, refer to the [SARA](https://ceur-ws.org/Vol-2645/paper5.pdf) or [LegalBench] papers (https://arxiv.org/pdf/2308.11462).
-These tasks and prompts draw specifically from the public-access [SARA](https://github.com/SgfdDttt/sara) and [LegalBench] (https://github.com/HazyResearch/legalbench) repositories.
+For detailed information surrounding construction of the SARA dataset, refer to the [SARA](https://ceur-ws.org/Vol-2645/paper5.pdf) or [LegalBench](https://arxiv.org/pdf/2308.11462) papers.
+These tasks and prompts draw specifically from the public-access [SARA](https://github.com/SgfdDttt/sara) and [LegalBench](https://github.com/HazyResearch/legalbench) repositories.
 For information surrounding the construction of this modified subset, refer to the accompanying paper.

 Note: The original SARA dataset contains both entailment prompts and numerical questions which require computing the amount of tax owed.
 This subset only contains modified entailment tasks.